 There may be opportunities in this area in the 2020’s.
 Reports show that the number of child care workers and services are decreasing despite the fact that the demand for these services has not waned.
 Entrepreneurs interested in starting any kind of child care services will most likely experience faster growth due to demand and little to no drop in demand when a recession hits.

-Every business owner must learn to navigate through the different economic cycles.
+Every business owner must learn to prepare for and how to navigate through the different economic cycles.
 We must learn how to make sure that we focus on stabilizing and increasing sales during a recession.
 Some other business owners, however, will be able to whether a rough economic climate by starting a business that is built to withstand the negative affects most recessions bring.

 This article was originally published in June 2020 but has been updated and expanded.